What is an Agile Project Manager?

 Basically, an Agile Project Manager guides the process of creating teams which collaborate effectively in the pursuit of the same goal: successfully delivering the product.

 Usually (because these can slightly differ in organisation' culture and the projects/products types), the key characteristics are the following:

 A great facilitator

-Empower the team and help them to achieve their great potential by clearing potential roadblocks;
+The Agile PM empowers the team and help each of the members to achieve his or her great potential by clearing potential roadblocks;

 Change management knowledge